RMDEVCLT/RollBackWindowsUpdates/README.txt

 Things to know:
 - It will search and identify what has been installed between the 2nd tuesday of the month and the previous 2nd tuesday of the month.
 - It cannot be run 2x by default.
-- It cannot remove servicing stack locked down by Microsoft.
+- It cannot remove servicing stack this is locked down by Microsoft.

 HOW TO USE IT:
 1) Download the file to C:\temp\RollbackDynamic.ps1 (Doesn't really matter where you put it)